 Core Courses

 The following core courses are recommended for every master's in accounting student.
-Students who have previously completed any of the courses below will take a suitable replacement course approved by a program advisor.
+If you've previously completed any of the courses below, you'll take a suitable replacement course approved by a program advisor.

 Elective Options

-Students in the MSA program will have elective courses.
-At least 4 credit hours must be in a non-accountancy course.
+You take elective courses during the program.
+At least four credit hours must be in a non-accountancy course.
 Elective options may vary by term.

 Accountancy Electives